yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Camera/CSI2RX.rst

         -rw-r--r-- 1 root root 614400 Jan  1 19:19 cam0-stream0-000003.uyvy
         -rw-r--r-- 1 root root 614400 Jan  1 19:19 cam0-stream0-000004.uyvy

-    Alternatively you can use tools like yavta or v4l2-ctl, but please note they require manual configuration using media-ctl if you want to stream at a different resolution and formats than the default (640x480 UYVY):
+    Alternatively you can use tools like :command:`yavta` or :command:`v4l2-ctl`, but please note they require manual configuration using media-ctl if you want to stream at a different resolution and formats than the default (640x480 UYVY):

     .. code-block:: console